Illegal extraction of sand and boulders from Shopian’s Rambiar Nallah continues amid Covid-19 lockdown

 Anantnag: Amid the authorities busy with combating Covid-19 pandemic and lockdown, mining mafia is plundering Rambiar Nallah in south Kashmir’s Shopian.

-This illegal extraction of gravel, boulders and sand is subsequently feeding the construction work, which is also going on in the district despite the lockdown to prevent spread of the novel Coronavirus.
+This illegal mining of gravel, boulders and sand is subsequently feeding the construction work, which is also going on in the district despite the lockdown to prevent spread of the novel Coronavirus.

 Sources in Shopian district told Kashmir Reader that dozens of tractors, tippers and JCB’s have been employed by these people to plunder Rambiar Nallah at several places including Shirmal, Nazneenpora, Trenz, Turkwangam and other spots.